darkarnium/darkarnium.github.io/_posts/2018-12-29-Messing-with-SWD-Part-I.md

     * Provides external access to the system.
   * **Access Port (AP).**
     * Exist within the system and are accessed externally via a Debug Port (DP).
-    * Though there may be more, there WILL be at least one AP in given system.
+    * Though there may be more, there WILL be at least one `AP` in given system.
-    * The AP to interact with is specified via the `APSEL` field of the DP `SELECT` register.
+    * The `AP` to interact with is specified via the `APSEL` value in the DP `SELECT` register.
   * **Debug Access Port (DAP).**
-    * AP and DP.
+    * `AP` and DP.

 The placement, and differences between these ports, may be better explained by the following diagram:

 ![](/assets/article_images/2018/SWD-System.png){: .center-image }

-In the above diagram, `SWD` represents the `SWD` protocol being spoken over a set of two wires.
+In the above diagram, `SWD` represents the `SWD` protocol being 'spoken' over a set of two wires.

 ### Packets

-Data transfers in SWD are 'packet' based and successful requests will consist of three components:
+Data transfers in SWD are 'packet' based, and successful requests will consist of three components:

 * 8-bits - Request Header.